nadnaps93/Japanese-grammar-cheatsheet/README.md

 <details>
 	<summary>
-		~ to yomimasuka : A is read as B; ~ to kaite arimasu : A is written
+		~ to yomimasu : A is read as B; ~ to kaite arimasu : A is written
 	</summary>
 	<ul>
    <li> Ano kanji wa nan to yomimasuka?
 "Hijōguchi" to yomimasu : How do you read that Kanji (pointing at a symbol)?
 It's read as "hijōguchi" </li>